blakkan/CabStuff/README.md

 ## 1 - Ride data Extract-Transform-Load

 The ride data ETL retrieves monthly ride data .csv files from amazon s3 and copies them into hive tables.
 For development use, there are options in the process to pull over only a subset of the data.
-There are three sets of monthly .csv files, for yellow cab, green cab, and FHV ["For Hire Vehicles" which are nominally summoned by phone, not hailed on the street.
+There are three sets of monthly .csv files, for yellow cab, green cab, and FHV ("For Hire Vehicles") which are nominally summoned by phone, not hailed on the street.

 CSV files are initially loaded to HDFS using TransferTaxi.py script.
-During early development we had separate scripts for loading each of the three types (yellow, green, and FHV) of cabs.
+During early development, we had separate scripts for loading each of the three types (yellow, green, and FHV) of cabs.
 This allowed closer monitoring and gathering of statistics directly during each file load.
 Later, as the load process stabilized, we adopted a single-python-script approach, providing efficiency both in code and time.
 The image below details the raw historical data file formats:

 ![Raw Data figure](RawData.png)